-No solvents are used in tire manufacture at our Russian and US factories.
+No solvents are used in tire manufacture at our US factory.
 According to the local legislation, emissions are calculated based on usage of raw materials.
 VOC emissions are generated due to the raw materials used in the processes.

 VOC emissions, t

 Particle emissions are caused by the processing of powdery chemicals in our compound mixing department.
 The mixing equipment is fitted with effective ventilation and dustcollection devices, and the best separation rates achieved by water cleaners exceed 99%.
 We measure particle emissions with particle concentration and differential pressure gauges.
 In addition, outside experts carry out regular concentration measurements.

 The measured particle concentrations have complied with the permit limits at both of our factories.
 The dust that passes through the filter system mainly causes an aesthetic inconvenience and poses no harm to the environment or health.

 An independent company measures the nitrogen and sulfur emissions from our own energy production plants.
 Our nitrogen and sulfur emissions are below the set emission limits.